yossandiimran/booking_bus/README.md

-# WMS Prototype
+# Booking Bus Prototype

 - Laravel Version 8.0
-- Aplikasi pengelolaan Gudang
+- Aplikasi Booking Bus

 # How to Use
 - composer install